Approaches to Rehab

 Basic Types of Rehabilitation

-Different rehabilitation programs may employ different therapeutic approaches to treatment, both in group therapy and individual therapy sessions.
-As a better understanding of addiction treatment enters the medical and psychological fields, types of therapy are being combined.
-The foundational types of therapy used in drug and alcohol rehabilitation are outlined below.
+Different rehabilitation programs often combine different evidence-based therapeutic approaches to treatment, both in group and individual therapy settings.3 The foundational types of therapy used in drug and alcohol rehabilitation include:

-Family therapy: This form of therapy works with the whole family dynamic, so environmental triggers for addiction and other mental health problems can be understood, behavior can be changed, and trust in the family unit can be rebuilt.
-This form of therapy also helps the family better support their loved one while they undergo treatment in a rehabilitation program.
+- Family Behavior Therapy works within the family dynamic, so environmental triggers for addiction and other mental health problems can be understood, behavior can be changed, and trust in the family unit can be rebuilt.
+This form of therapy also helps the family better support loved ones as they undergo treatment in a rehabilitation program.7

 Medication-Assisted Treatment (MAT)